lukwallace/edmunds-car-maintenance/DESIGNDOC.md

 # If I kept working on it:
 > under the assumption that we're still doing Vanilla JS, no frameworks,
-> and we're not setting up a server to use the api key instead
+> and we're not setting up a server to use the API key instead

-* Add actual output to the screen instead of logging the schedule on console.
+* Add actual output to the screen instead of logging the schedule on the console.
 * The enabling and disabling of select tags currently functions like this:
 ```
   $('.make').prop('disabled', false);